 An autumn menu, for example, may offer game such as loin of venison and, more unusually, red-legged partridge from County Wicklow; prime fish and shellfish – typically including scallops, langoustine, lobster, turbot and cod – come up from nearby Duncannon; and a ‘Stoneyford cheese plate’ showcases the award winning cheeses from Knockdrinna Farm at Stoneyford (where visitors are welcome at the shop and café).

-To match this beautiful food and discreet service, a comprehensive list with good tasting notes is offered.
-Like the food, it is not inexpensive but appropriate to the style of the restaurant and represents good value for the quality of the overall experience – and the Thursday night Tasting Menu offers exceptional value, especially if you complete the experience by going for the matching wines.
+To match this beautiful food, a comprehensive wine list with good tasting notes is offered.
+Like the food, it is not inexpensive but appropriate to the style of the restaurant and represents good value for the quality of the overall experience – and the midweek Tasting Menu offers exceptional value, especially if you complete the experience by going for the matching wines.
+Service is under the direction of Agnieska Kubinska and, at its best, is engaging and discreetly anticipatory.

 An Al Fresco Dining Menu is offered during the day in summer, also Afternoon Tea.